NativeScript/docs-v7/setup/ns-cli-setup/ns-setup-os-x.md

 ## System Requirements

 * OS X Mavericks or later
-* Node.js 0.10.35 or a later stable 0.x release
+* The latest Node.js 0.10.x or 0.12.x stable official release
 * (Optional) Homebrew to simplify the installation of dependencies
 * For iOS development
     * Latest Xcode